deoclabber/CIF-Junior/README.md

 Public repository for CIF (Coding is Fun) junior students.

 ## Introduction
 CIF is an open-source organization for students (grade 5 - grade 8) who are interested in Python.
+It provides knowledge for basic syntax, casting, input, loops, lists If you are interested, please read the installiation steps below.